Paqmind/starter/README.md

   * Long Term Caching through file hashes enabled
   * Generate separate css file to avoid FOUC
   * Minimized CSS and javascript
-* Also supports coffee-script files if you are more a coffee-script person.
 * You can also require markdown or text files for your content.

 ## Local Installation